publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s113.md

  __Reports on Weapons and Ammunition Obtained by Iraq__

     [Pub.
-L. 108–177, title III, § 358][/us/pl/108/177/s358], Dec.
+L. 108–177, title III][/us/pl/108/177/tIII], § 358, Dec.
 13, 2003, [117 Stat.
 2621][/us/stat/117/2621], directed the Director of the Defense Intelligence Agency, not later than one year after Dec.
 13, 2003, to submit preliminary and final reports to committees of Congress on information obtained by the Department of Defense and the intelligence community on the conventional weapons and ammunition obtained by Iraq in violation of applicable resolutions of the United Nations Security Council adopted since the invasion of Kuwait by Iraq in 1990.

     [Pub.
 L. 108–136, div.
-A, title XII, § 1204][/us/pl/108/136/s1204], Nov.
+A, title XII][/us/pl/108/136/dA/tXII], § 1204, Nov.
 24, 2003, [117 Stat.
 1649][/us/stat/117/1649], directed the Secretary of Defense, not later than one year after Nov.
 24, 2003, to submit to committees of Congress a report on the acquisition by Iraq of weapons of mass destruction and associated delivery systems and the acquisition by Iraq of advanced conventional weapons.

  __Studies of Fleet Platform Architectures for the Navy__

     [Pub.
 L. 108–136, div.
-A, title II, § 216][/us/pl/108/136/s216], Nov.
+A, title II][/us/pl/108/136/dA/tII], § 216, Nov.
 24, 2003, [117 Stat.
 1418][/us/stat/117/1418], directed the Secretary of Defense to provide for the performance of two independent studies of alternative future fleet platform architectures for the Navy and to forward the results of each study to congressional defense committees not later than Jan.
 15, 2005.

  __Report Regarding Impact of Civilian Community Encroachment and Certain Legal Requirements on Military Installations and Ranges and Plan To Address Encroachment__

 [Pub.
 L. 108–136, div.
-A, title III, § 320][/us/pl/108/136/s320], Nov.
+A, title III][/us/pl/108/136/dA/tIII], § 320, Nov.
 24, 2003, [117 Stat.
 1435][/us/stat/117/1435], provided that:

 >     “(a)  __Study Required__  __.—__